Ferdi265/pyvtlock/README.md

 # Features

-- It switches to a different VT to display the lock screen in order to also work on an X or Wayland desktop.
+- Switches to a different VT to display the lock screen in order to also work on an X or Wayland desktop.
-- It displays a customizable lock screen message before each login try.
+- Displays a customizable lock screen message before each login try.
-- Optionally forks into the background: the parent process exits as soon as the screen is fully locked, the child exits when the screen is unlocked (--fork)
+- Optionally forks into the background: the parent process exits as soon as the screen is fully locked, the child exits when the screen is unlocked (`--fork`)
-- Optionally prints the PID of the locker process or writes it to a file (--pid and --pidfile)
+- Optionally prints the PID of the locker process or writes it to a file (`--pid` and `--pidfile`)
 - Gracefully unlocks when killed via SIGINT, SIGTERM, and SIGHUP

 # Notable differences from vlock-original